-In the last week of October 2019, there were some discussion on Design Twitter about ethics and whether or not people should work for “x evil company” of the day.
+In the last week of October 2019, there were discussions on Design Twitter about ethics and whether or not people should work for “x evil company” of the day.

-I have many complicated thoughts on that, but I won’t share them here.
-Instead, I think we should talk a bit more about ethics.
-I’ve realized most designers talking about ethics are doing so from a place of agitated feelings or research that doesn’t understand the roots of white supremacy or many of the other societal ills we have to inherently deal with by virtue of legacy and short-term memories.
+I caused me to realized that many designers talking about ethics do so from a place of agitated feelings or research that doesn’t understand the roots of white supremacy or many of the other societal ills we have to inherently deal with by virtue of legacy and short-term memories.

 Just a heads up...

 These are not “design” books.
 Too many of us get stuck in this rabbit hole where we believe that design is “everything.”
 But design isn’t everything, it simply touches everything.
 Life is complex and confusing.
 There’s very little in this world that can be “everything” or touch everything around it, without consequence.

 What do they cover?The following books emphasize, analyze, and critique history, law, race, culture, feminism, civil rights, psychology, white supremacy, sociology + more because I firmly believe we need a baseline understanding to effectively engage in dialogue around design ethics.
 Many of us are lacking the baseline because many design schools (at least in the US) teach us that design is separate from everything else.

 These books will provide a clear understanding of how we got here and where we’re going.